Kickstart Your Career with a Powersports & Power Equipment Technician Diploma

 Term 2

-Engine disassembly, reassembly, operation of various motorcycle and ATV engines.
-Includes adjustment and testing of engines.
+This course includes engine disassembly, reassembly, and operation of various power sports engines.
+Includes general repairs, maintenance, special tool usage, service manual usage, and testing of engines.

 Prerequisites: First semester of program

-This course includes the construction and design of motorcycle engines, both two and four stroke.
-Correct service procedures, troubleshooting, failure analysis, and theory.
+This course includes the construction, design, and theory of operation for power sports engines, both two and four-stroke.
+Parts identification, correct service procedures, inspection, troubleshooting, and failure analysis will be covered.

-Motorcycle fuel systems including carburetion, fuel injection and oil injection.
-Troubleshooting, testing, adjustments and disassembly/reassembly are covered.
-Proper service procedures are discussed, demonstrated and practiced.
+Powersports fuel systems including carburetion, fuel injection, and oil injection.
+Topics covered will be troubleshooting, testing, adjustments, and disassembly/reassembly.
+Proper service procedures are discussed, demonstrated, and practiced.
 Lecture and laboratory.

 Prerequisites: First two semesters of program